RRoggia/rroggia.github.io/notes/extreme-programming-explained-2nd.md

 > (XP) is a discipline of the business of software development that focuses the whole team on common, reachable goals.

-> XP practices are chosen for their encouragement f human creativity and their acceptance of human frailty.
+> XP practices are chosen for their encouragement of human creativity and their acceptance of human frailty.

 > XP teams produce quality software at a sustainable pace.

-> XP aims to achieve these goals by celebrating and serving the human needs of everyone touched by software development sponsors, managers, testers, users, and programmers.
+> XP aims to achieve these goals (accountability, transparency and outstanding results) by celebrating and serving the human needs of everyone touched by software development sponsors, managers, testers, users, and programmers.

 # Foreword to the First Edition